 Treatment with Pergoveris should be initiated under the supervision of a physician experienced in the treatment of fertility problems.

-In luteinising hormone (LH) and follicle stimulating hormone (FSH) deficient women (hypogonadotrophic hypogonadism), the objective of Pergoveris therapy is to develop a single, mature Graafian follicle from which the oocyte will be liberated after the administration of human chorionic gonadotrophin (hCG).
+Posology: In LH and FSH deficient women (hypogonadotrophic hypogonadism), the objective of Pergoveris therapy is to develop a single mature Graafian follicle from which the oocyte will be liberated after the administration of human chorionic gonadotrophin (hCG).
 Pergoveris should be given as a course of daily injections.
 Since these patients are amenorrhoeic and have low endogenous oestrogen secretion, treatment can commence at any time.

 Treatment should be tailored to the individual patient's response as assessed by measuring follicle size by ultrasound and oestrogen response.

-A recommended regimen commences with 1 vial daily.
-If <1 vial of Pergoveris is used, the follicular response may be unsatisfactory because the amount of lutropin α may be insufficient (see Pharmacology under Actions).
+A recommended regimen commences with one vial of Pergoveris daily.
+If less than one vial of Pergoveris daily is used, the follicular response may be unsatisfactory because the amount of lutropin alfa may be insufficient (see Pharmacology: Pharmacodynamics under Actions).

-If an FSH dose increase is deemed appropriate, dose adaptation should preferably be after 7 to 14 day intervals and preferably by 37.5 to 75 IU increments using a licensed follitropin α preparation.
-It may be acceptable to extend the duration of stimulation in any 1 cycle to up to 5 weeks.
+If an FSH dose increase is deemed appropriate, dose adaptation should preferably be after 7-14 day intervals and preferably by 37.5-75 IU increments using a licensed follitropin alfa preparation.
+It may be acceptable to extend the duration of stimulation in any one cycle to up to 5 weeks.

 If an excessive response is obtained, treatment should be stopped and hCG withheld.
 Treatment should recommence in the next cycle at a dose of FSH lower than that of the previous cycle.

-Hypersensitivity to follitropin α, lutropin α or to any of the excipients of Pergoveris.
-Case of tumours of the hypothalamus and pituitary glands; ovarian enlargement or cyst not due to polycystic ovarian disease; gynaecological haemorrhages of unknown aetiology; ovarian, uterine or mammary carcinoma.
+Pergoveris is contraindicated in patients with: hypersensitivity to the active substances or to any of the excipients; tumours of the hypothalamus and pituitary gland; ovarian enlargement or ovarian cyst unrelated to polycystic ovarian disease and of unknown origin; gynaecological haemorrhages of unknown origin; ovarian, uterine or mammary carcinoma.

-Pergoveris must not be used when an effective response cannot be obtained eg, primary ovarian failure, malformations of sexual organs incompatible with pregnancy and fibroid tumours of the uterus.
+Pergoveris must not be used when an effective response cannot be obtained, such as: primary ovarian failure; malformations of sexual organs incompatible with pregnancy; fibroid tumours of the uterus incompatible with pregnancy.

-Patients with porphyria or a family history of porphyria should be closely monitored during treatment with Pergoveris.
-Deterioration or a 1st appearance of this condition may require cessation of treatment.
+Porphyria: Patients with porphyria or a family history of porphyria should be closely monitored during treatment with Pergoveris.
+In these patients, Pergoveris may increase the risk of an acute attack.
+Deterioration or a first appearance of this condition may require cessation of treatment.